GitHub’s secret scanning for private repositories enters general availability

 GitHub has announced that its enterprise-focused secret scanning tool for private repositories is now generally available.

-In related news, GitHub also announced the beta launch of a new “security overview” tool, designed to serve security teams with a single interface to view all the security risks detected by GitHub’s advanced security tools, across code scanning, secret scanning, and Dependabot.
+In related news, GitHub also announced the beta launch of a new “security overview” tool that gives security teams a single interface to view all the risks detected by GitHub’s advanced security tools.
+These span code scanning, secret scanning, and Dependabot.
 The overview highlights known and unknown security risks, where teams haven’t fully configured their security features.

 Secret sauce

 “Secrets” refers to authentication credentials such as API tokens, passwords, and keys that protect access to applications, services, and other sensitive areas of a company’s digital infrastructure.
 GitHub first launched secret scanning — then known as “token scanning” — for public repositories back in 2018.
-It’s designed to help companies identify sensitive data hidden inside their public code so it can be revoked before being found by bad actors.
+It’s designed to help companies identify sensitive data hidden inside their public code before it’s found by bad actors.

 There has been a flurry of activity in the secrets management space of late, with GitGuardian raising $12 million in funding a few months back to help companies detect sensitive data hidden in their code repositories and Doppler raising $6.5 million in a round of funding led by Alphabet’s GV to expand into the enterprise.